Contrasting Koninklijke Philips (NYSE:PHG) and Nano-X Imaging (NASDAQ:NNOX)

 |2.80

-This table compares Nano-X Imaging and Koninklijke Philips’ top-line revenue, earnings per share and valuation.
+This table compares Koninklijke Philips and Nano-X Imaging’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue